Our Story

 Anthony’s Safe Haven was created from lived experience, deep reflection, and an unshakable belief in healing.

-Founded by therapist and advocate Shantel Dixon, LMSW, Anthony’s Safe Haven is the result of a long journey through personal trauma, loss, and a desire to build what didn’t exist: a safe, healing-centered space for youth, families, and communities impacted by systems, generational cycles, and emotional pain.
+Founded by therapist and advocate Shantel Dixon, MSW, this nonprofit was born from a journey through trauma, loss, and a desire to build what didn’t exist—a safe, healing-centered space for individuals and families impacted by pain, instability, and broken systems.

-Shantel knows what it’s like to grow up without protection, without stability, and without access to care.
-Her life was shaped by abandonment, abuse, and mental health struggles.
-But through healing and her work as a therapist, she realized something powerful:
+Shantel knows what it’s like to grow up without protection, stability, or access to care.
+Through her healing and her work in the mental health field, she recognized a powerful truth:

 “You can’t go back and change what happened—but you can build what’s missing for someone else.”

-Named in honor of Anthony, a young boy who suffered silently with trauma and lost his life too soon, this organization honors those who needed support, but never received it in time.
-His story—and Shantel’s—represent so many others who are overlooked, misunderstood, and expected to survive without support.
+Named in honor of Anthony, a young boy who suffered silently and lost his life too soon, this organization exists to serve the people who needed support but never received it in time.

 Anthony’s Safe Haven is where trauma meets healing and lives are rebuilt.